verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/file_formats.rst

 Timing constraints are specified using SDC syntax.
 For a description of VPR's SDC support see :ref:`sdc_commands`.

-.. note:: Use :option:`vpr -sdc_file` to specify the SDC file used by VPR.
+.. note:: Use :option:`vpr --sdc_file` to specify the SDC file used by VPR.

 Timing Constraints File Format Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~